 "It was pretty good, [Briles] sent me back with some stuff I need to work on when I go back home," Sanders said after SNL.
 "I like his offense, we watched a few clips and it seems to work.
 He likes to take shots and I like to take shots."

 Deion Sanders' days as an eight-time NFL All-Pro selection are over, but that "Prime Time" DNA lives on.
-With two more years of high school football to prove himself, don't be surprised if Shedeur Sanders becomes one of college football's most highly-coveted recruits when 2021 rolls around.
+With one more years of high school football to prove himself, don't be surprised if Shedeur Sanders becomes one of college football's most highly-coveted recruits when 2021 rolls around.